bkfrye/Locus/src/plugins/all-in-one-seo-pack/readme.txt

 Because most business owners aren't SEO experts.

 That's why we created the TruSEO score.
-This gives you a more in-depth SEO optimization analysis and an actionable SEO checklist, so you can easily optimize each page on your website to unlock higher SEO rankings and maximum traffic.
+This gives you a more in-depth SEO optimization analysis and an actionable SEO checklist, so you can easily optimize your website pages for any keyword to get higher SEO rankings and maximum traffic.

-Our SEO content analysis tool is enabled by default in both the Gutenberg block editor and Classic Editor, so you can quickly optimize your blog posts and pages to rank higher in search results.
+Our SEO content analysis tool is enabled by default in both the Gutenberg block editor and Classic Editor, so you can quickly optimize your blog posts and pages for your SEO keywords to get higher SEO rankings.

 Our SEO readability analysis gives you further insights on how to improve your content for maximum SEO benefits.